pytchlang/pytch-build/doc/source/tutorialcompiler/fromgitrepo.rst

 *chapters* of the tutorial.
 Each chapter starts with a level-2 heading and continues until either the next level-2 heading or the end of the file.
-Within each chapter, level-3 or lower-level headings can be used, as can any other markdown features
+Within each chapter, level-3 or lower-level headings can be used, as can any other markdown features.

 Showing patches
 ~~~~~~~~~~~~~~~